-Signed by Artist page 12 last panelThese are the Signed original Pen & Ink drawings by Arturo del Castillo.
+Signed by artist page 12 last panelThese are the Signed unique original Pen & Ink drawings by Arturo del Castillo.

 This a unique opportunity to own a complete 12 pages of original art from a story of Il Cobra.
 All the pages are clean and display his detailed and precise pen and ink work at it's very best.

 del Castillo became famous for his skilful and detailed penwork, and in particular for his cross-hatching technique.
 In the late 1950s, del Castillo drew a number of comic strip adaptations of Alexandre Dumas' novels, such as The King's Musketeers, which first appeared in Film Fun and was then reprinted in Lion Comic, and The Man in the Iron Mask that also appeared in Fleetway's Lion Comic.

 However, his main subject and greatest love, was always that of the western.
 One of his earliest western characters - Ringo - appeared in the last three editions of Top Spot (January 2nd, 9th and 16th 1960).
 Whilst Dan Dakota - Lone Gun appeared in Ranger comic.
 He also contributed at least one story to Cowboy Picture Library - CPL 467: Ghost Town.

 In the mid-sixties, he participated in the "Bande Dessinée et figuration narrative" exhibition in Paris.
 The exhibition was held at the Musée d'Art at the Louvre.